Writer Profile

 2025/01/09

-Many of the exhibited materials are owned by the Ichiro Fujiyama Music and Culture Promotion Foundation.
+Many of the exhibited materials are owned by the Ichiro Fujiyama Music Culture Promotion Foundation.
 This special exhibition was made possible through the cooperation of Fujiyama's daughter, Ms. Taiko Ichikawa (Keio University alumni), and his grandson, Mr. Takahiro Ichikawa (Keio University alumni).
-Additionally, materials donated to the NHK Museum of Broadcasting, such as his trumpet and Fujiyama's handwritten score for "Is Sake Tears or Sighs?", were also on display.
+Materials donated to the NHK Museum of Broadcasting, such as his trumpet and the handwritten score for "Sake wa Namida ka Saigetsu ka," were also exhibited.

 In reality, what and how much did the special exhibition convey?
 While this exhibition covered the important scenes of Fujiyama's life, what was conveyed about the music itself, which is the core of a musician?
 Visible materials such as scores for compositions and arrangements, record jackets, and memorabilia are effective in conveying his activities, but there are limits to conveying invisible music.

 Fujiyama said, "The ones who create music are, in the end, the audience" ("Utai Tsuzukete," Association for the Promotion of Music Appreciation Education, 1985, p.
 113).
-He meant that music is ultimately completed within the listener.
+He believed that music is ultimately completed within the listener.
 If so, an exhibition is also ultimately completed within the viewer.
 Ichiro Fujiyama still lives on within people today.
 However, it cannot necessarily be said that the true image of Fujiyama is well-known.
 The special exhibition suggested the meaning of Fujiyama continuing to live in the 21st century and the challenges for that purpose.
 It would be possible to delve deeper into each corner of the special exhibition.
 I hope for a permanent place or regular opportunities to become familiar with his singing.
-We must have Ichiro Fujiyama continue to be active in the 21st century as well.
+We must have Ichiro Fujiyama continue to be active in the 21st century.

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are those at the time of publication.